mimirowa/my-portfolio/README.md

 ## Usage

 1. Start the backend and frontend using the steps above.
-2. Use the web interface to add transactions and view holdings.
+2. Use the web interface to add transactions (choose a currency for each entry) and view holdings.
 3. Call the API directly (e.g., using `curl` or Postman) to integrate with other tools.
 4. Update prices periodically using the "Update Prices" button or the corresponding API endpoint.